 Croatia, China launch 3rd joint police patrol to better serve tourists

-Velimir Tisma, head of the Zagreb Police Department Prevention Service, said joint police patrols during Croatia's travel season are a vital aspect of the Croatian police's international cooperation, playing an essential role in protecting and attracting foreign tourists.
+Croatian and Chinese police officers patrol downtown Zagreb as part of the Croatia and China joint police patrol in Zagreb, Croatia on July 19, 2022.
+Eight Chinese police officers will conduct a one-month joint patrol in the Zagreb, Zadar, Plitvice Lakes National Park and Dubrovnik.
+(Tomislav Miletic/PIXSELL via Xinhua)

-The joint patrol aims to serve overseas Chinese in Croatia and enhance their sense of security in the country, Tisma added.
+Croatian and Chinese police officers patrol downtown Zagreb as part of the Croatia and China joint police patrol in Zagreb, Croatia on July 19, 2022.
+Eight Chinese police officers will conduct a one-month joint patrol in the Zagreb, Zadar, Plitvice Lakes National Park and Dubrovnik.
+(Tomislav Miletic/PIXSELL via Xinhua)

-Eight Chinese police officers will conduct the one-month joint patrol in the capital Zagreb, the western seaside city of Zadar, Plitvice Lakes National Park and the southern city of Dubrovnik.
+Croatian and Chinese police officers patrol downtown Zagreb as part of the Croatia and China joint police patrol in Zagreb, Croatia on July 19, 2022.
+Eight Chinese police officers will conduct a one-month joint patrol in the Zagreb, Zadar, Plitvice Lakes National Park and Dubrovnik.
+(Tomislav Miletic/PIXSELL via Xinhua)

 Photos